astral-sh/uv/PIP_COMPATIBILITY.md

    target tool the user is expecting to use.
 4. It prevents uv from introducing any settings or configuration that don't exist in the target tool, since otherwise `pip.conf` (or similar) would no longer be usable with `pip`.
-5. It can lead user confusion, since uv would be reading settings that don't actually affect its behavior, and many users may _not_ expect uv to read configuration files intended for other tools.
+5. It can lead to user confusion, since uv would be reading settings that don't actually affect its behavior, and many users may _not_ expect uv to read configuration files intended for other tools.